DN-Amsterdam/vue-super-cursor/README.md

-# Digital Natives - Vue-Super-Cursor
+# Vue Super Cursor - Vue 2
-A flexible library for adding custom (super) cursors to your vue/nuxt apps.
+A flexible library for adding custom (super) cursors to your vue/nuxt 2 apps.
 Flexible configuration, good browser support and some built in solutions to common problems.

 ## Installation
 ```bash